nihilistau/ChatAI-DataLab/README.md

 2. Extend the data capture tests and DataLab notebooks with the provided templates.
 3. Capture release notes via `python scripts/project_integrity.py checkpoint --tag release --reason "describe change"`.
 4. Follow `docs/RELEASE_CHECKLIST.md` before tagging a release so GitHub artifacts always match the automation surface.
+} {ensure is correct, remove mentions of chatai and datalab, etc. clean up, rework. reword. create a new milestone. i'm going to call it. backontrack. we acknowledge the work before, but we archieve the commits, description, goal etc, and concentrate on what we have implemented, goal of framework. possibilites etc. keep it mostly like now, but we just want an alignment bump. so everything can be in sync. a new baseline. a new begining, clean out the old)
 Questions?
 Start with `PROJECT_OVERVIEW.md`, then dive into the docs above.
 This repo is intentionally verbose so every environment—from Codespaces to bare-metal servers—can reproduce the same experience.